 The work that a federal appeals lawyer does is very different from the work of a criminal trial lawyer.

-Blizzard and Zimmerman Attorneys have extensive experience preparing appellate briefs, 2255 motions, and presenting compelling legal arguments in Texas state and US federal appeals.
+Blizzard and Zimmerman Attorneys have extensive experience preparing appellate briefs, 2255 motions, and presenting compelling legal arguments in US federal appeals.

 Attorney Jacob Blizzard is one of a few attorneys who has won federal criminal cases out of the Abilene, San Angelo, and Lubbock federal court divisions, notoriously “law and order” oriented divisions of the Northern District of Texas.